Fred F. Bassetti

 Fellow | AIA

-Following a brief apprenticeship with Paul Thiry, Bassetti worked as a draftsman for Alvar Aalto in Cambridge, MA and served as a designer for the architectural firm of NBBJ in Seattle.
-Bassetti and fellow Harvard graduate John Morse formed a partnership in 1947.
-The practice was devoted largely to residential designs from individual custom houses to larger developments and public-housing projects.
-Together, Bassetti & Morse received several local and national awards.
-Among their more notable residential projects are the G. J. Armbruster House in Lake Stevens which received a Seattle Honor Award, the Gamma Rho Apartments, a National Grand Honor award winner (1952), the Gerald Martin House, also a National AIA honor award winner (1954), and the Marshall Forrest Residence in Bellingham and the Walter F. Isaacs House in Hilltop which received National Merit Awards in 1953.
+Together, Bassetti & Morse received several local and national awards, and their projects were featured in a variety of local, regional and national publications.
+Among their more notable residential projects are the G. J. Armbruster House in Lake Stevens which received a Seattle Honor Award (1951); the Gamma Rho Apartments (1952, a National Grand Honor award winner); the Gerald Martin House, also a National AIA Honor Award winner (1954), and the Marshall Forrest Residence (1953) in Bellingham and the Walter F. Isaacs House (1953) in Hilltop which both received individual National Merit Awards.

 Bassetti passed away in Seattle on December 5, 2013.